Gwendolyn K. Airasian Library Media Center

 Library Advisory Board: help make the library the best place it can be.
 It’s your library-- you can have a say in how it is run.
-Consider being a member of the library advisory board.
-Meets Tuesday, Wednesday, and Thursday mornings, from 7-7:35 am.
-Ends in time for homeroom.
+This club meets on Wednesday AND Thursday MORNINGS, from 7-7:35am.
+The club ends in time for members to check in at homeroom.

 Wilson CREW is a social group for brown and black students and friends to connect around identity, student voice, empowerment, building relationships, sharing dialogue, and community involvement.
-Meets Thursdays after school until the late bus arrives.
+Meets Thursdays after school until 2:55pm.

-Students as Readers is for students interested in reading for challenge Choose from award winners, new releases, popular reads, classics, and reading lists to discuss at monthly meetings-- make friends and appreciate books and conversation.
-Enrollment is open throughout the year.
+Students as Readers is for students interested in reading for challenge.
+The group chooses from award winners, new releases, popular reads, classics, and reading lists to discuss at monthly meetings.
+It's a great way to make friends through appreciating books and conversation.
+Enrollment is open throughout the year-- join any time!

-SCRATCH Club is on Tuesdays and Wednesdays in the library computer lab, this student-run club delves into the MIT coding program Scratch.
-Students learn coding through drag-and-drop skills and design and play games, videos, and more.
+SCRATCH Club is a student-run tech club on Tuesdays and Wednesdays in the front area of the library.
+Bring your Chromebook and create a SRATCH account through the MIT coding program.
+Learn drag-and-drop skills and design and play games, videos, interactive media, and much more.

-There are no overdue fees or fines.
+There are no overdue fees or fines, but we do accept replacements or payment.
 Reminders are sent home with students monthly.
-Materials that have been overdue for 2 months will be considered lost.
-We accept replacements or payment.
+Materials that have been overdue for 4 months will be considered lost.